 Essentially, both "lite" versions of each platform have limited features, as expected, such as number of items allowed in the basket (Craft Commerce) and high transaction fees (Shopify).

 Our general rule of thumb is that if you're starting out selling basic products, and not worried too much about flexibility as you're maybe a startup, then both Shopify and Craft Commerce Lite are a good choice.
 This is with the addition that Craft Commerce lite will allow you a lot more extensibility.

 As features for both platforms go, they are very much the same.
 They both have good basket options, you can add different variations of products (colours, sizes, etc), mobile/responsive control panels, choices of different gateways (PayPal, Stripe etc), refunds via an order, customer groups, inventory management and the ability to create sales, discounts, and coupon codes.

 Shopify though does come with a very good set of analytics and SEO options.
 But don't let this scare you from choosing Craft Commerce.
 Plugins like SEOMatic will add amazing SEO functionality and Commerce Widgets will give you stats and analytics for your store.

 Craft Commerce trumps Shopify by having a more "content-driven" approach.
-Shopify is very limited when it comes to adding extra pages or a blog/news section to your store.
 With Craft Commerce, because it's built on top of Craft CMS, you can create anything, and I mean, anything.
-Within Shopify, we would be able to design and implement custom pages for you but this means you wouldn't be able to edit the content yourself through the CMS as it would be hard-coded in.
+Within Shopify, we would be able to design and implement custom pages for you but there would be certain limitations to what can be edited and how elements can be reused.

 Shopify does pride itself on its support and is very good at this.
 This is why we recommend clients that choose Craft Commerce to go on a support plan with us to get this level of support.